sinch/sinch-sdk-python/examples/sinch_events/README.md

 ## Using ngrok to expose your local server

-To test your webhook locally, you can tunnel requests to your local server using ngrok.
+To test your "Sinch Events" processing locally, you can tunnel requests to your local server using ngrok.

 *Note: The default port is `3001`, but this can be changed (see [Server port](#Configuration))*